vadik-el/kansofy-trade/PLATFORM_COMPATIBILITY.md

 ### Testing Copilot Integration
 ```
 # In Copilot, ask:
-"Use kansofy-trade to search for invoices"
+"Use trademcp to search for invoices"

 # Should trigger the search_documents action
 ```